archway-network/arch3.js/packages/arch3-proto/README.md

 import { getOfflineSignerProto as getOfflineSigner } from 'cosmjs-utils';
 ```

-WARNING: NOT RECOMMENDED TO USE PLAIN-TEXT MNEMONICS.
+> :warn: DO NOT USE PLAIN-TEXT MNEMONICS.
 Please take care of your security and use best practices such as AES encryption and/or methods from 12factor applications.

 ```js
 import { chains } from 'chain-registry';